 Part I: Theories and models of human growth and development in adults

-Introduction and history: approaches to human growth and development with adults - Jonathan Parker and Sara Ashencaen Crabtree
+Introduction and history: approaches to human growth and development in adults - Jonathan Parker and Sara Ashencaen Crabtree

 Cognitive theories and cognitive development relevant to adults - Margarete Parrish